 Adrafanil has been third-party tested on rats, the results of which showed no signs of toxicity.
 It has also been tested for purity.
 See the Certificate of Analysis on their website.

-Adrafanil was previously sold in Europe as ‘Olmifon’, but was taken off the market in 2011 after a reassessment by ANSM, France’s equivalent of the FDA.
-It’s not FDA-approved, although Modafinil, which Adrafanil converts to 60 minutes after consumption, is approved and regulated.
+Adrafinil was previously sold in Europe as ‘Olmifon’, but was taken off the market in 2011 after a reassessment by ANSM, France’s equivalent of the FDA.
+It’s not FDA-approved, although Modafinil, which Adrafinil converts to 60 minutes after consumption, is approved and regulated.